 Ricky’s wife Abby (Debbie Honeywood) is similarly overburdened in her job as a caregiver for the elderly and infirm; together, the two can barely find the time to be with their own children, a troubled teen graffiti artist and a young girl traumatized by what’s happening to her family.

-But while the heart of “I, Daniel Blake” was in the affecting performances by Dave Johns and Hayley Squires, Hitchen and Honeywood are game but have a hard time registering as much more than symbols of how brutalized the working class is – though she cuts through the increasingly melodramatic tone of the film with a profane diatribe that drew applause from the normally jaded Cannes press corps.
+But while the heart of “I, Daniel Blake” was in the affecting performances by Dave Johns and Hayley Squires, Hitchen and Honeywood are game but have a hard time registering as much more than symbols of how brutalized the working class is – though she cuts through the increasingly melodramatic tone of the film with a profane and thoroughly crowd-pleasing diatribe.

-Loach works effectively in this arena, and “Sorry We Missed You” is certainly timely in the era of worldwide economic uncertainly.
+Loach works effectively in this arena, and “Sorry We Missed You” is certainly timely in the era of worldwide economic uncertainly and of the rise of outfits like Uber.
 It struggles, though, to feel as though it’s anything but a veteran director going over familiar turf without finding anything particularly new to say.